 The internet has been around since the 1960s.

 The internet has been around since the 1960s.
-As a result, it is no surprise that many of our daily lives have changed and evolved over time to be heavily influenced by this technology.
+As a result, it is no surprise that many of our daily lives have changed and evolved to be heavily influenced by this technology.
 The internet has become an integral part of nearly every aspect of our lives: from education to business to entertainment.

 Satellite internet is slow because it travels at the speed of light.